70 years of progress in cervical cancer research

 Squamous epithelial cells of human cervix as seen under the microscope

-25 years ago, our scientists showed that nearly all cervical cancers are caused by the human papillomavirus (HPV).
-This discovery was a key step towards today’s vaccination programme and improvements made to the cervical cancer screening programme.
+Just over 25 years ago, our scientists showed that nearly all cervical cancers are caused by human papillomavirus (HPV).
+That discovery has helped guide decades of work to prevent cervical cancer - both with cervical screening and with an HPV vaccine.

-We’ve been at the heart of research into cervical cancer since the late 1950s.
-That’s 50 years before the Imperial Cancer Research Fund and the Cancer Research Campaign merged to form Cancer Research UK as we know it now.
+We've been at the heart of research to prevent, diagnose and treat cervical cancer since the 1950s - almost 50 years before the Imperial Cancer Research Fund and the Cancer Research Campaign merged to form today's Cancer Research UK.

 1958

-We pioneered one of the earliest UK cervical screening studies
+We pioneer one of the earliest UK cervical screening studies

 Our first step takes us back around 70 years.